-Store wrap on purchased poultry is not meant for long-term freezer storage; poultry frozen in store wrap will suffer freezer damage (burn) in a few weeks.
+The store wrap on purchased poultry is not meant for long-term freezer storage.
+Poultry frozen in store wrap will suffer freezer burn in a few weeks.
 Rewrap or overwrap purchased poultry to be held longer than two weeks.
 Commercially wrapped frozen poultry, such as turkey, does not need to be rewrapped.

 Do not stuff poultry before freezing it.
 During freezing and thawing, food poisoning bacteria can easily grow in the stuffing.
 Commercially stuffed frozen poultry is fast frozen under conditions that cannot be duplicated at home.

 Fish deteriorates rapidly and should be cleaned and frozen soon after it is caught.
 If you cannot freeze fish right away, pack it in crushed ice until it can be frozen.

 Wash fish in drinking-quality water, and remove scales by scraping fish gently from tail to head with the dull edge of a knife.

 Remove entrails after cutting entire length of belly from vent to head.
 Remove head by cutting above collarbone.
 Break backbone over edge of cutting board or table.

 Remove dorsal fins, the large back fins, by cutting flesh along each side and pulling fin out.
 Never trim fins off with shears or a knife because bones at the base of fin will be left in fish.

 Wash fish thoroughly in cold running water.
 The fish is now dressed or pan dressed, depending on size.
 Large fish should be steaked or filleted for easier cooking.